 One critical factor to bear in mind is that children must be under the age of 21 to be eligible for derivative green cards through the Diversity Visa program.
 However, there is a provision known as the “Child Status Protection Act” (CSPA) that can be invoked if a child is close to turning 21.

-To calculate eligibility under CSPA, the number of days between the start of the visa lottery application period and the date the applicant is selected is subtracted from the child’s age on the day they are eligible to receive a visa.
+To calculate eligibility under CSPA, subtract the number of days between the start of the visa lottery application period and the date the applicant is selected from the child’s age on the day they become eligible to receive a visa.
 This provision can be a lifeline for families whose children are on the cusp of reaching the age limit.

 Maintaining Unmarried Status